BlitzyMango/WebRTC-Server-Client/README.md

 ## Requirements

-This project has several requirements.
-It can only be ran or edited by a Python IDE/interpreter that meets these conditions:
+This project has several installations and requirements that must be satisfied before proceeding.
+The programs inside this repository can only run on a Python IDE/interpreter that meets these conditions:

 - Is running on Linux (Debian/Ubuntu) or Mac OS X
 - Uses Python 3.9 or higher (recommended)
 - Has the following Python modules installed:
   - `aiortc`
-  - `multiprocessing`
   - `numpy`
   - `av`
   - `opencv`